 In order to keep your food costs low, consider buying in accordance with the seasonality of produce.
 Many seasonal fruit and vegetable options are less than $1 per pound, including apples, oranges, potatoes, and tomatoes.

 If you are happy with a pizza and a glass of wine, you can eat very well for as little as $15-18 USD.
 If you’re on a shoestring budget, you can eat a shwarma for about $6-7, right in the center of Bucharest.
+You’ll find better restaurant prices at lunch than at dinner.

 Despite the relatively high cost of cigarettes (around $5 a pack), there are many smokers among Romanians, particularly low-income ones.